 We also take ownership of negative customer feedback — whether it’s from a survey response or a public posting on a review site or social media.
 It might sound a bit scary but it shouldn’t be…

 After all, we’re experts at de-escalating customer situations and finding solutions.
 Don’t be afraid to put that expertise on display.
 Turning upset customers into loyal ones will not go unnoticed!

-With thanks to Jeremy Watkin, Director of Customer Experience and Support at NumberBarn
+Contributed by: Jeremy Watkin, Director of Customer Experience and Support at NumberBarn

 6. Teach the Wider Organization How to Listen to Calls